Racass/Logger/README.md

 # Instructions

+In the caller, you CAN send a name of file and a new directory to the program.
+Logger log = new Logger(DIRECTORY, NAME_OF_FILE);

+If you don't want to, just call the Logger withouth parameters.

 Call Logger.init() to write in the log.
-INIT() has 3 overloads.
+INIT() has 1 load.

-  Overload 1:
+load 1:

-        Enter the DIRECTORY OF FILE
-                The DIRECTORY is by pattern the actual directory of the file + "\configs\Log", and you can add a custom directory by using this.
-        Enter the NAME of the file
-                the NAME is by pattern the day in the format "DD.MM.YYYY.txt", but u can rename it using this.

         Enter the MSG
-                Enter the MSG that you want

- Overload 2:

-        Enter the NAME of the file
-                the NAME is by pattern the day in the format "DD.MM.YYYY.txt", but u can rename it using this.

-        Enter the MSG
-                Enter the MSG that you want

-  Overload 1:

-        Enter the MSG
-                Enter the MSG that you want
+                Enter the MSG that you want write.

 Call Logger.InitChangeLine() to write in the log, jumping one line BEFORE the msg.
-InitChangeLine() has 4 overloads.
-3 of them equals to INIT.
+InitChangeLine() has 2 overloads.
+1 is equal to Init.

   Overload 0: